Last Updated on

-According to the world-renowned author and Professor Carol Dweck, it has more to do with the individual’s mindset or beliefs about themselves, not about how smart they are or how hard working someone is.
+According to the world-renowned author and professor Carol Dweck, it has more to do with an individual’s mindset or beliefs about themselves, rather than about how smart they are or how hard working someone is.

 Who is Carol Dweck?

-Her newest book “Mindset The New Psychology of Success,” explains why intelligence and talent do not automatically bring success.

-It’s not about intelligence so much as it’s about a person’s mindset, their belief, attitude or outlook about themselves.
+Her newest book, Mindset: The New Psychology of Success explains why intelligence and talent do not automatically bring success.
+Dweck explains that it’s less about intelligence than it is about a person’s mindset; their belief, attitude or outlook about themselves.

-She explains that intelligence, as well as abilities or talents, are not merely a result of being “born that way”.
+She also explains that intelligence, as well as abilities or talents, are not merely a result of being “born that way.”
 These attributes are not fixed or settled and are not the determining factors of success.

-In her book “Mindset”, she explains people maintain two differing types of views on ability and or intelligence.
-The first of which is the ‘entity view’ that says intelligence is immovable and established.
+In her book “Mindset,” she explains that people maintain two different types of views on ability and or intelligence.
+The first view is the ‘entity view’ that says intelligence is immovable and established.
 Those who hold this idea have an elevated craving to prove themselves to others; to be seen as intellectual and to avoid at all costs, appearing unintelligent.

-Dweck herself has credited her discoveries and research to her own success as becoming a prestigious psychology professor, author and professional woman.
+Dweck herself has credited her discoveries and research to her own success of becoming a prestigious psychology professor, author and professional woman.